ahmnot/erwan-lp/README.md

-This is a portfolio website I made for a friend.
+This is a portfolio website I make and maintain for a friend.